JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-recommended-structure.md

     ```kotlin
     include(":webApp")
     ```

-4. Configure the Gradle build script for the new module.
+#### Configure the build script for the web app

+To make the desktop app build script work:

 1. In the `webApp/build.gradle.kts` file, specify the plugins necessary for the shared UI module:

         ```kotlin
         plugins {